Your Law Firm For All Serious Injuries, Seen Or Unseen

 Sometimes, the most debilitating injuries are not visible.
 While you can put a cast on a broken leg, it is much more difficult to show an insurer that you are continually plagued by chronic pain or psychological distress.
 While you may be legitimately unable to work, and in need of long-term disability benefits, your insurer may deny you based on the rationale that your condition cannot be supported by "objective evidence."

-Our Nova Scotia personal injury lawyers at MacGillivray Injury and Insurance Law are experienced long-term disability advocates.
-We stand up for workers who are facing the challenges of unseen illness and are in need of support.
+At MacGillivray Injury and Insurance Law, our personal injury lawyers are experienced long-term disability advocates.
+We stand up for workers who are facing the challenges of unseen illness and need support.

 The Limitations Of What Medicine Can Show